-Breakthroughs in medical treatments have helped millions of people live happier, healthier, more productive lives, and most of us have personally benefited from research in some way even if we don’t realize it.
+Breakthroughs in medical treatments help millions of people live happier, healthier, more productive lives.
+Most of us have personally benefited from research in some way even if we don’t realize it.

-Most of the medicines prescribed by our doctors, the medical devices that sustain and improve peoples' lives, and even how we are treated in certain situations by medical professionals, all began with clinical reaearch.
+Most of the medicines prescribed by our doctors, the medical devices that sustain and improve peoples' lives, and even how we are treated in certain situations by medical professionals, all began with clinical research.
 These advances would not have been possible without the help of research volunteers.

 By participating in research, you can:

-There are a lot of research studies going on right here at the University at Buffalo that could use help from volunteers like you.
+There are a lot of research studies going on right here at the University at Buffalo.
 Participation in these studies can involve anything from taking a survey, talking with a researcher one-on-one or in a group, having visits with a study doctor or nurse, or even trying a new medication.

 There are studies that are looking for healthy volunteers, while some are looking for volunteers with specific health conditions.

-You can become a Health Hero by signing up for the Buffalo Research Registry (BRR).
-The BRR is a list of local people, ages 18 and up, who are interested in participating in research.
+You can become a Health Hero by signing up for the Buffalo Research Registry, which is a list of local people, ages 18 and up, who are interested in participating in research.
 By joining the Buffalo Research Registry, you can:

 To join the BRR, simply click on the links in the gray box above titled “Sign Up Here.”